qingfeng0820/hadoop/note/hdfs/Block.md

 * PacketLen = total length of chunks + total length of checksum + 4 -> packetLen is int, which occupies 4 bytes.
 ### Send packet
 #### Normal transfer
-* check sum before send if verifyChecksum set to true
+* check sum before send if verifyChecksum set to true (if check sum not needed, use DataChecksum.Type.NULL)
 * send PacketHeader, checksums and chunks to client
 #### TransferTo
 * send PacketHeader and checksums to client